JoeSRead/Diamonds/README.md

 ## Take Home Message

 Our suggestions for countries looking to increase their life expectancy is to focus their resources mainly towards increasing HIV awareness.
 Additionally, we recommend increasing promoting education and to invest more towards decreasng malnutrition.

+## Future directions

+The purpose of this project was to check if we can use a generalised approach to quickly find the right model for a clean dataset.
+We have managed to show that it works for two datsets but there is still room for improvement.
+For instance in future it would better if we use AIC estimates which help up compare between different models.